Patrick Wolter

 Read moreGlyn

-Glyn joined MFT in August 2021 to look after the charity’s portfolio of services including Safe Haven, SUN, Recovery Connect, In-Reach and Serious Mental Illness (SMI).
+Glyn joined MFT in August 2021 to look after the charity’s portfolio of services including Safe Haven, Service User Network (SUN), Recovery & Connect, In-Reach and Serious Mental Illness (SMI).
+Since July 2024, as our Senior Operational Delivery Manager, Glyn oversees our Team Managers for Community Connections, Financial & Wellbeing Service, Volunteering, Recovery & Connect, GPimhs Community Connectors and our Lived Experience staff team.

 Prior to this, Glyn has been working in services for adults experiencing wellbeing and mental health issues in Sussex for around 15 years.
 These services included community day services, specialist personality disorder, crisis support services and Recovery college - also delivered by the third sector organisations.

 To maintain his wellbeing, Glyn does a lot of walking, reading and spends time with family and friends.
-He has a motorbike that he enjoys riding (he is a fair weather rider) and a caravan which he likes to explore the UK and continent with.
+He has a dog named Max which he enjoys long walks with and time at the beach.
+He has a motorbike that he enjoys riding and a caravan which he likes to explore the UK and continent with.

 Halima